 - 1. Command Staff positions support key activities for the state response and report directly to the HI-EMA Administrator. - 2.
 Command Staff positions include the following: - a.
-SAFETY OFFICER: Monitors health and safety conditions in the SEOC, ensures compliance with relevant safety codes, regulations and guidelines, identifies and communicates hazardous conditions and develops measures to ensure personnel safety. - EXTERNAL RELATIONS: Ensures accurate and consistent incident information is provided to the media and the public.
-The HI-EMA Public Information Officer (PIO) coordinates these duties with involved organizations and jurisdictions.
-Joint Information System protocols are further detailed in the SESF #15 Annex - External Affairs and the Joint Information Center Standard Operating Guide(in draft).
+SAFETY OFFICER: Monitors health and safety conditions in the SEOC, ensures compliance with relevant safety codes, regulations, and guidelines, identifies, and communicates hazardous conditions and develops measures to ensure personnel safety. - EXTERNAL RELATIONS: Ensures accurate and consistent incident information is provided to the media and the public.
+The HI-EMA Public Information Officer (PIO) coordinates these duties with jurisdictions.
+Joint Information System protocols are further detailed in the SESF #15 External Affairs Annex and the Joint Information Center Procedural Guide (in draft).